Firm wants to recover the Titanic’s iconic telegraph machine

 The Titanic was traveling from England to New York when it struck an iceberg at 11:40 p.m. on April 14, 1912.
 The large and luxurious ocean liner sent out distress signals using the relatively new Marconi wireless radio system.

-The messages were picked up by other ships and onshore receiving stations.
+The messages in Morse code were picked up by other ships and onshore receiving stations.
 They included: “We require immediate assistance” … “Have struck iceberg and sinking” … “We are putting women off in boats.”

 The ship sank in less than three hours, with the loss of all but 700 of the 2,208 passengers and crew.